Emergency management legislation

 Legislation and regulations

-The Emergency Program Act (EPA) and related regulations govern how to manage a emergency or disaster in British Columbia:
+On November 8, 2023, the Emergency and Disaster Management Act came into force, replacing the Emergency Program Act.
+The new Act and related regulations govern how to manage an emergency or disaster in British Columbia:

 Modernized emergency management legislation

-New legislation is being developed to reflect the changing nature of emergencies and disasters.
-The changes will improve how we manage emergencies like pandemics, floods and wildfires.
+New legislation was developed to reflect the changing nature of emergencies and disasters.
+Changes will improve how we manage emergencies.
 They also address the impact these events have on people and communities.

-The Governments of Canada and the Province of British Columbia have a 10-year bilateral agreement (the Agreement), to enhance the delivery of emergency management support services to on-reserve First Nations communities in B.C.
+The Governments of Canada and the Province of British Columbia have a 10-year bilateral agreement, to enhance the delivery of emergency management support services to on-reserve First Nations communities in B.C.
 This agreement enables all First Nations communities on reserves to receive emergency management support equitable to what is currently provided to local authorities.

 Emergency Management Assistance Program (EMAP)